This fish is known as

 Longface Emperor and the correct latin name is

 Lethrinus olivaceus.
-It belongs to the
+The family that this fish belongs to is called the

 Emperor family. (